Focus themes: New Qualifications and Competencies | Greening | Digitalization | Entrepreneurship | Migration

 Knowledge base: Innovative and Promising Practices | Atlas of emerging trends | BILT Library | TVETipedia

-This webinar discusses a range of topics included in the study:
+This webinar discussed a range of topics included in the study:

 Times are indicated in CET.
-The webinar will be held in English with sub-titles.
+The webinar was held in English with subtitles.

 9:30 – 9:35: Welcome and opening